Do you have a shop?

 I sell the soaps and skincare through several outlets which are located in Maldon and surrounding villages.

 Please bear in mind tho that, due to the size of the shelves alloted to me in each outlet varying so much, it’s not possible to stock every item.
 In a lot of cases the outlet themselves choose which products they stock and how many products they hold in stock, so I can’t take any responsibility if you travel to an outlet for a certain item and it’s not there.
+If you’re doing this please check the stock with them directly.

 The ONLY place to be able to order every product, including trial sizes of skincare, is the website.